gplaps/ICR2FFB/README.md

 ## Version History

 ### Betas

+**0.5 (2025-08-10)**
+- A big update based on some new tire telemetry found (thanks Eric!).
+These new tire values are thought to be the amount of friction each tires has and show much more varied data in different conditions.
+To take advantage of these I rewrote the entire calculations and forces pipeline to be cleaner and better represent the forces.
+The forces are approximated into real-life data and force feedback calculations are based on this.
+The results are more predictable than feedback was based before for oversteer/understeer conditions.
+Overall the feedback is still missing detail for changes in the road or distinct feeling for going off into the dirt/grass.
+Hopefully we find more physics values which could be brought in to bring this more to life.
+- At this time 'slip' does not directly factor into the feedback, but because the tires themselves report loss of grip the feeling of oversteer/understeer is still quite present.
+- Fixed pausing/unpausing logic, it should remove force now
+- Fixed a lot of display data to make sure its not flickering/dispalys cleanly
+- Log now tracks more things
+- Code cleanup is still needed to remove old slip and lateral calculation code, it is no longer used in constant force

 **0.4 (2025-08-08)**
 - Updated to use magnitude to determine force direction instead of a direction parameter.
 This may fix effects only working in one direction for Moza wheels